Avanade/Beef/tools/Beef.Test.NUnit/README.md

 ## Test set up

-Before a test executes, there is the requirement to perform set up activities, such as a test data source, etc. for example.
+Before a test executes, there may be a requirement to perform set up activities; such as a test data source, etc. for example.
 The [`TestSetUp`](./TestSetUp.cs) and [`TestSetUpAttribute`](./TestSetUpAttribute.cs) enable.

 <br/>